firesharkstudios/butterfly-server/README.md

 *Butterfly.Server* is a set of packages that can be used separately or can be used together to create integrated solutions to create modern web apps with a C# backend.
+The purpose of this repo is to show examples of how to use the components together.

 *Butterfly.Server* is especially well suited to powering SPAs (single page applications) by providing...